bcgov/startup-sample-project-aws-serverless-TFC/docs/tfc_to_s3_migration.md

 Now, let's begin with the migration process for each environment:

-## 1. Set AWS Environment Variables
+## 1. Set Environment Variables

-Obtain the AWS credentials, including the session token, from the AWS Login Application at [https://login.nimbus.cloud.gov.bc.ca](https://login.nimbus.cloud.gov.bc.ca/) .
-Obtain the following environment variables and set them in your terminal
+Obtain the AWS credentials, including the session token, from the AWS Login Application at [https://login.nimbus.cloud.gov.bc.ca](https://login.nimbus.cloud.gov.bc.ca/) and set them in your terminal

 ```shell